How to List All Processes in Linux

-Many times you need to list all processes in Linux to find out which processes are running, if a user is running any process, or if a specific process is running.
-Here’s how to list all processes by name, user, PID.
+Often system administrators need to list all processes in Linux to find out which processes are running.
+They may also need other information such as if a user is running any process, or if a specific process is running.
+There are several ways to monitor the processes that are running on your Linux system.
+In this article, we will learn how to list all processes by name, user, PID.
 You can use it to list all processes in Ubuntu, CentOS, Fedora, Redhat, and other Linux systems

 How to List all Processes in Linux

 Here are the steps to list all processes in Linux/Unix.
 There are various commands like ps, top, htop and pgrep to list all processes in Linux.
-We will use ps command to list processes.
+We will use ps command to view processes since it is one of the most common and comprehensive commands for this purpose.

-Open terminal and run the following command to list all processes in Linux.
+Open terminal and run the following command to display all processes in Linux.

 $ ps aux